ANALYSING

 In addition to elderly patients, in outpatient clinics we increasingly see younger and middle-aged patients who spend most of their working time at the computer, in air-conditioned rooms during the summer and with central heating in winter.
 Most often, patients complain of itching and irritation of the eyes, foreign body sensation and redness, and even of pain and intense photophobia in advanced cases.
 Sometimes patients exhibit epiphora more intensely which is why they find it hard to believe they have a dry eye, warns Ivana Radman, MD, ophthalmologist at University Hospital Centre “Sestre milosrdnice”, who also looks at how the pandemic brought on an increase in dry eye disease.

 The World Health Organization estimates that out of the 2.2 billion people suffering from eye diseases worldwide, for at least a billion of them the disease could have been prevented.
 Apart from aging and genetic predispositions, eye health is influenced by many other factors we have control over ourselves, thus preventing disease and improving our health.
-This is why leading ophthalmologists, neurologists, endocrinologists, psychiatrists, rheumatologists, otorhinolaryngologists, plastic surgeons, general practitioners, pharmacists and engineers are brought together at X-Lab — the expert research hub by JGL — to analyse the latest research and, by applying a holistic approach, to share with us how to take care of our eye health and why that is important for our whole bodies.
+This is why ophthalmologists, neurologists, endocrinologists, psychiatrists, rheumatologists, otorhinolaryngologists, plastic surgeons, general practitioners, pharmacists and engineers are brought together at X-Lab — the expert research hub by JGL — to analyse the latest research and, by applying a holistic approach, to share with us how to take care of our eye health and why that is important for our whole bodies.

 1 How can we recognize dry eye and in which cases does it occur most often?